-Wash chicken until water is clear.
-Drain.
-Cut chicken into finger size pieces about 1 1/2 to 2 inches wide and 3 1/2 to 4 inches long.
+Cut the chicken into finger size pieces about 1 1/2 to 2 inches wide and 3 1/2 to 4 inches long.

 Marinate in the refrigerator for 2 hours.

-When chicken has finished marinating, remove it from the refrigerator.
+When the chicken has finished marinating, remove it from the refrigerator.

-Heat oil in an iron skillet or electric skillet until it reaches 350F.
+Heat the oil in an iron skillet or an electric skillet until it reaches 350F.

-Dip chicken tenders into flour mixture coat well on both sides.
+Dip the chicken tenders into the flour mixture and coat it well on both sides.

-Carefully using tongs drop the pieces into the
+Carefully, using tongs drop the pieces of chicken into the

 hot oil without them touching each other.

-Cover skillet with a lid and cook 4-5 minutes or until brown on bottom side.
+Cover the skillet with a lid and cook the tenders for 4 to 5 minutes or until they are brown on the bottom side.

-Remove lid and turn the chicken onto the other side.
+Remove the lid and turn the chicken onto the other side.

-golden brown and meat tests done when a knife is inserted into center
+golden brown and the meat tests done when a knife is inserted into center

 of the chicken.

-Remove to a hot platter or serving dish.
-Delicious hot or cold.
+Remove it to a hot platter or serving dish.

-Stir together in a small glass bowl or cup until well mixed.
-Chill in the refrigerator a couple of hours before serving so flavors will permeate.
+Chill in the refrigerator for a couple of hours before serving so that flavors will permeate.

 These Chicken Tenders are excellent dipped with the Honey Mustard Dip, Homemade Barbecue Sauce, Ranch Dressing or Blue Cheese Dressing with or without the Port Wine.

-For a chicken salad, cut cooked tenders into cubes and sprinkle over a tossed salad.
+For a chicken salad, cut the cooked chicken tenders into cubes and sprinkle them over a tossed salad.

-Add Homemade Creamy Italian Dressing or another favorite dressing.
+Add a Homemade Creamy Italian Dressing or another favorite dressing.